Geometric and Quantum Kernel Methods for Predicting Skeletal Muscle Outcomes in chronic obstructive pulmonary disease: Background and Related Work

 Beyond standard vectorial representations, a growing body of work encodes observations using symmetric positive definite (SPD) matrices, such as covariance descriptors, and exploits the geometry of the SPD manifold \cite{ref83}.
 SPD matrices do not form a Euclidean space under ordinary arithmetic, and naive distances can distort structure.
 Geometry-aware approaches either embed SPD matrices into tangent spaces or use kernel-based comparisons that respect manifold properties \cite{ref83}.

-A practical and widely used similarity measure on SPD matrices is the Jensen--Bregman LogDet divergence, also known as the Stein divergence \cite{ref84}.
+\begin{revblock} A practical and widely used geometry-aware dissimilarity measure on SPD matrices is the Jensen--Bregman LogDet divergence, also known as the Stein divergence \cite{sra2012newmetric}.
 For SPD matrices $\mathbf{A}$ and $\mathbf{B}$, it is defined as

 which is symmetric and non-negative.
 In small biomedical datasets, an appealing strategy is to construct an SPD descriptor per sample that captures second-order structure among biomarkers (for example, outer products of normalised biomarker vectors, or local covariance estimates from neighbourhoods in feature space).
-A low-dimensional embedding can then be formed by measuring divergence to a small set of representative prototypes.
+A low-dimensional embedding can then be formed by measuring Stein divergences to a small set of representative prototypes.

-To obtain prototypes without relying on Euclidean structure, we use k-medoids clustering (PAM) on a pairwise divergence matrix, selecting medoids as representatives that are themselves observed SPD matrices \cite{ref86}.
-Each sample is then represented by its vector of Stein divergences to the medoids, yielding a compact feature representation for standard downstream regressors.
+To obtain prototypes without relying on Euclidean structure, we use $K$-medoids clustering (PAM) on a pairwise divergence matrix \cite{kaufman1990finding}. $K$-medoids selects representatives from the supplied SPD pool.
+When the pool contains only real training descriptors, the medoids are observed training SPD matrices; when synthetic augmentation is enabled, selected medoids may be either real training descriptors or training-derived synthetic SPD descriptors.
+Each sample is then represented by its vector of Stein-divergence features relative to the medoids, yielding a compact feature representation for standard downstream regressors.

 When data are scarce, estimating stable prototypes can be difficult.
-A practical regularisation is to expand the clustering pool with synthetic SPD matrices generated by interpolation between training descriptors in a log-Euclidean domain \cite{ref85}.
-Log-Euclidean interpolation preserves positive definiteness and produces plausible intermediate descriptors while maintaining leakage safety when all synthetic matrices are generated from the training split only.
-This combination---Stein divergence, k-medoids prototypes, and log-Euclidean augmentation---provides a geometry-aware representation that is lightweight, interpretable, and well matched to low-$n$ settings.
+A practical regularisation is to expand the clustering pool with synthetic SPD matrices generated by interpolation between training descriptors in a log-Euclidean domain \cite{arsigny2006logeuclidean}.
+Log-Euclidean interpolation preserves positive definiteness and produces plausible intermediate descriptors while all synthetic matrices are generated from the training split only.
+This combination---Stein divergence, $K$-medoids prototypes, and log-Euclidean augmentation---provides a geometry-aware representation that is computationally compact, interpretable, and well matched to low-$n$ settings. \end{revblock}